oluwatunmiisheii/broadcast-api-chat-app/README.md

 ## **Reference**

-This project is used to demonstrate the capabilities of the Broadcast Channel API in my article: [Exploring the Broadcast Channel API for Real-Time Tab Communication](#).
+This project is used to demonstrate the capabilities of the Broadcast Channel API in my article: [Exploring the Broadcast Channel API for Real-Time Browser Tab Communication](#).
 The article provides a detailed explanation of the API and how it can be used to build features like the one demonstrated in this application.

 ## **Technologies Used**